 Restaurant customer retention: traditional method vs Masterestaurant method

-Retaining restaurant customers is the most underused profitability lever in the industry today.
-Acquiring a new customer costs $18-22 USD in paid advertising (Meta Ads + Google, Latin American market 2025-2026), while reactivating a customer who already knows you costs $1.80-$3.50 USD in content or direct communication.
+The most underused profitability lever in the industry today is retaining the guest who already chose you once.
+A new customer costs $18-22 USD to acquire in paid advertising (Meta Ads + Google, Latin American market 2025-2026); reactivating someone who already knows you runs $1.80-$3.50 USD in content or direct communication.

-The mistake Diego F. Parra and Masterestaurant see repeatedly in restaurants billing $30,000-$120,000 USD/month: 80% of the marketing budget goes to acquiring new customers and less than 20% to retaining existing ones — the leaky bucket problem.
-You fill from the top (advertising) while water drains from the bottom (no retention system).
+The same pattern shows up in restaurants billing $30,000-$120,000 USD/month: 80% of the marketing budget chases new customers, less than 20% goes to keeping the ones already walking in.
+The industry calls this the leaky bucket.
+You fill from the top with advertising while the water drains from the bottom because no retention system exists.

-In 2026, with ad saturation and a 23% year-over-year increase in cost per click (Hootsuite Digital Trends 2026), the restaurants winning the profitability war are those that dominate retention, not mass acquisition.
+Cost per click rose 23% year-over-year in 2026 (Hootsuite Digital Trends 2026), and ad saturation made it worse.
+The restaurants winning the profitability war are the ones that master retention, not the ones chasing mass acquisition.

 Side-by-side comparison